orionfuzion/newcracks/SonShuSi/IPL.md

         You cannot escape your destiny.
 You must face Dark Vador again...
         INSERT ORIGINAL DISK IN A

-The following messages are decrypted during Illegal's part:
+The following messages are decrypted during *Illegal*'s part:

 1.
         Please do NOT crack